 Teya Sepinuck is the founder and director of the Theatre of Witness model of performance, that gives voice to those whose stories haven’t been heard in society.
-For the past twenty-nine years, she has been creating and producing Theatre of Witness projects with prisoners and their families, survivors and perpetrators of abuse and violence, refugees, immigrants, elders, and those who have lived through war in the USA, Poland and Northern Ireland.
+For the past thirty years, she has been creating and producing Theatre of Witness projects with prisoners and their families, survivors and perpetrators of abuse and violence, refugees, immigrants, elders, and those who have lived through war in the USA, Poland and Northern Ireland.
 The stories of the performers are performed by the people themselves and woven together with music, film and poetic imagery as a way for audiences to bear witness to stories of suffering, transformation and peace.

 In 1991, she founded ‘TOVA –Artistic Projects for Social Change’ based in Philadelphia, through which she created and directed more than 30 original productions.
 From 2009-2014 she was based at The Playhouse in Derry – Londonderry Northern Ireland where she was the artistic director of The Playhouse Theatre of Witness Programme.
 There, she has created and produced four original ToW productions with ex-combatants, members of the security forces, witnesses and victims of the Troubles as well as those seeking safe haven and sanctuary.
 A documentary film by filmmaker Margo Harkin about her work on ‘I Once Knew a Girl’ was recently aired on BBC Northern Ireland.